 SHE’S A LADY

-Emilia Wickstead rebuffed the loungewear aesthetic of the past 18 months and instead showed a collection of sophisticated pieces, characterized by tailored separates, intricate prints and feminine silhouettes.
+Emilia Wickstead refuted the loungewear aesthetic of the past 18 months and instead showed a collection of sophisticated pieces; characterised by tailored separates, intricate prints and feminine silhouettes.
 It made sense then, that the beauty look was impossibly chic.
 Skin was clean and matte, brows were full but groomed, and facial contours lightly defined.
 It felt refined, elevated and expensive, not to mention a nice alternative from the hyper-glossy skin we see on Instagram.
-To emulate a similar look, try lightly powdering your skin with By Terry’s Hyaluronic Pressed Hydra-Powder Face Setting Powder.
+To emulate a similar look, try lightly powdering your skin with By Terry’s Hyaluronic Pressed Hydra-Powder Face Setting Powder, $36.

-Over at Bora Aksu, makeup artist Janeen Witherspoon used incredible Astrantia flowers beneath each model’s eye to add a final touch of fantasy to an already whimsical, over-the-top collection.
-From afar, they appeared as tiny jewels—alluding to a post-pandemic world characterized by parties and extravagance.
-The rest of the look was wonderfully simple: glossed skin, bare lashes and the lightest touch of cheek color.
+Over at Bora Aksu, makeup artist Janeen Witherspoon used incredible Astrantia flowers beneath each models eye to add a final touch of fantasy to an already whimsy, over-the-top collection.
+From afar, they appeared as tiny jewels—alluding to a post-pandemic world characterised by parties and extravagance.
+The rest of the look was wonderfully simple: glossed skin, bare lashes and the lightest touch of cheek colour.